Xanthos-Code/vintel/README.md

 The most likely cause of this is that pyglet is not installed.

-**Vintel does not show any chat.
-What can I do?**

-Vintel looks for your chat logs in ~\EVE\logs\chatlogs and ~\DOCUMENTS\EVE\logs\chatlogs.
-Logging must be enabled in the EVE client options.
-Go to the settings, use the register "chat" and activate "log chat to file".

 **A litte bit to big for such a little tool.**

 The .exe ships with the complete environment and needed libs.
 You could save some space using the the source code instead.